ScratMan/HASmartThermostat/README.md

 0.3).
 * **ac_mode** (Optional): Set the switch specified in the heater option to be treated as a cooling device instead of a heating device.
 Should be a boolean (default: false).
+* **preset_sync_mode** (Optional): If set to sync mode, manually setting a temperature will enable the corresponding preset.
+In example, if away temperature is set to 14°C, manually setting the temperature to 14°C on the thermostat will automatically enable the away preset mode.
+Should be string either 'sync' or 'none' (default: 'none').
 * **away_temp** (Optional): Set the temperature used by the "Away" preset.
 If this is not specified, away_mode feature will not be available.
 * **eco_temp** (Optional): Set the temperature used by the "Eco" preset.
 If this is not specified,